James Abbott (Indian Army officer): Early career in India

-Abbott was commissioned as a cadet in the Bengal Artillery at the age of sixteen, arriving in India in 1823.
-He first saw action at the Siege of Bharatpur under the command of his older brother Augustus.
-In 1827 he was promoted to lieutenant and made adjutant to the Sirhind division of British artillery.
+He first saw action at the Siege of Bharatpur in 1826 under the command of his older brother Augustus, where British forces were besieging a great Jat fortress.
+Augustus was a captain in an artillery regiment of the Bengal Army, whereas James was a Second lieutenant serving in the 3rd Company.
+On the 28th of September 1827 he was promoted to First Lieutenant in the Bengal Artillery and made adjutant to the Sirhind division of British artillery.
 During this period he saw little action, and between 1835 and 1836 was assigned to the revenue surveys in Gorakhpur and later Bareilly.
+Records from 1837 show Abbott being part of the revenue survey while his older brother Augustus Abbott was a captain in the same regiment.
 In June 1838 he was promoted to brevet captain.